10up/classifai/readme.txt

 * Automatically generate alt text and image tags for images
 * Automatically scan images and PDF files for embedded text and save for use in WordPress
 * [Smartly crop images](https://docs.microsoft.com/en-us/rest/api/cognitiveservices/computervision/generatethumbnail) around a region of interest identified by Computer Vision
+* BETA: Recommend content based on overall site traffic via [Azure Personalizer](https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/) (note that we're gathering feedback on this feature and may significantly iterate depending on community input)
 * Bulk classify content with [WP-CLI](https://wp-cli.org/)

 **Requirements**

 * To utilize the Language Processing functionality, you will need an active [IBM Watson](https://cloud.ibm.com/registration) account.
 * To utilize the Image Processing functionality, you will need an active [Microsoft Azure](https://signup.azure.com/signup) account.

+== Upgrade Notice ==

+= 1.8.0 =
+**Note that this release bumps the PHP minimum from 7.0 to 7.2.**